rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ### Common Issues

-**ArgoCD not syncing changes from Git**: Verify repository access and webhook configuration with `argocd app get sre-demo-app` and check that ArgoCD can reach your GitHub repository.
-Ensure the repository path and branch are correctly configured.
+**ArgoCD not syncing changes from Git**: Check repository access with `argocd app get sre-demo-gitops` and verify that ArgoCD can reach your GitHub repository.
+Ensure the repository path and branch are correctly configured in the application definition.

-**Deployment validation failing**: Check SLO queries in Prometheus with `curl "http://$PROMETHEUS_IP:9090/api/v1/query?query=<your_slo_query>"` and verify that your application is generating metrics correctly.
-Review validation thresholds in `scripts/deploy-validation.sh`.
+**Deployment validation failing**: Verify SLO queries work in Prometheus with `curl "http://$PROMETHEUS_IP:9090/api/v1/query?query=<your_slo_query>"` and check that your application generates metrics correctly.
+Review validation thresholds in the deployment health check script.

-**Rollback automation not triggering**: Verify alert policy configuration and check Prometheus alert rules with `kubectl logs -l app=prometheus | grep "rule evaluation"`.
-Ensure alert conditions match actual deployment scenarios.
+**GitHub Actions workflow not triggering**: Confirm that the enhanced workflow file is in the correct `.github/workflows/` directory and that webhook delivery is working from GitHub to trigger builds on push events.

-**Blue-green deployments not switching traffic**: Check service selector configuration and verify that both blue and green deployments are healthy before traffic switch.
-Review load balancer configuration and endpoint status.
+**Rollback automation not activating**: Check Prometheus alert rules with `kubectl logs -l app=prometheus | grep "rule evaluation"` and verify that alert conditions match actual deployment failure scenarios.

-**ArgoCD application stuck in "OutOfSync" state**: Check for resource conflicts or permission issues with `argocd app get sre-demo-app -o yaml` and verify that ArgoCD has necessary RBAC permissions for the target namespace.
+**ArgoCD application stuck in OutOfSync**: Check for resource conflicts with `argocd app get sre-demo-gitops -o yaml` and verify that ArgoCD has necessary RBAC permissions for the target namespace.

 ### Advanced Troubleshooting

-**Debugging GitOps workflow failures**: Check GitHub Actions logs for build failures, review ArgoCD sync status for deployment issues, and verify webhook delivery for repository events.
+**Debugging GitOps sync failures**: Check ArgoCD server logs with `kubectl logs -n argocd deployment/argocd-server` and review application events with `argocd app get sre-demo-gitops --show-events`.

-**Investigating rollback loop scenarios**: Monitor rollback automation logs, check for conflicting automated processes, and verify that rollback targets are actually stable and healthy.
+**Investigating deployment validation issues**: Review validation script logs and test individual SLO queries manually in Prometheus to identify which metrics are causing validation failures.

-**Analyzing deployment performance issues**: Review deployment duration metrics, check resource availability during deployments, and analyze the impact of deployment frequency on service stability.
+**Analyzing rollback behavior**: Monitor rollback automation logs during controlled failures and verify that rollback conditions align with actual service degradation patterns.

 ---

 ## Next Steps

 You have successfully implemented production-ready CI/CD pipelines using GitOps principles with automated deployment validation and rollback capabilities.
-You've established ArgoCD for declarative deployment management, created safety gates using SLO metrics for deployment validation, implemented automated rollback systems based on monitoring data, and built comprehensive observability into your deployment pipeline.
+You've established ArgoCD for declarative deployment management, created safety gates using SLO metrics, implemented automated rollback systems based on monitoring data, and built comprehensive audit trails for deployment operations.

 **Proceed to [Exercise 7](../exercise7/)** where you will implement comprehensive production readiness including security hardening, cost optimization strategies, disaster recovery procedures, and compliance frameworks that build upon your reliable deployment infrastructure.

 **Key Concepts to Remember**: GitOps provides declarative, auditable deployment management that reduces human error and improves reliability.
-SLO-based deployment validation ensures that deployments don't degrade user experience.
+SLO-based deployment validation ensures deployments don't degrade user experience.
 Automated rollback systems minimize MTTR when issues occur.
-Comprehensive pipeline observability enables continuous improvement of deployment practices.
+Git-based audit trails support compliance and incident investigation requirements.

-**Before Moving On**: Ensure you can explain how your GitOps implementation improves deployment reliability and reduces operational burden compared to manual deployment processes.
-In the next exercise, you'll add production readiness capabilities including security, disaster recovery, and compliance features to your complete platform.
+**Before Moving On**: Ensure you can explain how GitOps improves deployment reliability compared to manual processes, why SLO validation is critical for deployment safety, and how automated rollback reduces the impact of problematic deployments.
+In the next exercise, you'll add production readiness capabilities including security, disaster recovery, and compliance features.